spbu-coding-2024/parallel-convolution-prettysorrow/README.md

 > Hereinafter "unsafe" refers to a memory-access optimized parallel row-by-row image convolution implementation presented in `Convolution.Impl.Unsafe`

-- Naive parallel implementation is up to x5 faster than sequential one in most cases
+- Naive parallel implementation is up to 5× faster than the sequential one
+    - In most cases it is about a 2×-3× advantage
 - The difference between pixel access orders in the naive parallel implementation is insignificant in most cases
-    - This is likely because the access was performed through the indexers of the `SixLabors.ImageSharp.Image` class, which negate the advantages of a row-by-row approach
+    - This is likely because the access was performed through the indexers of the `SixLabors.ImageSharp.Image` class, which negates the advantages of a row-by-row approach
 - Unsafe implementation is much faster than other ones
-    - Up to x10 advantage over the sequential approach
+    - Up to 10× advantage over the sequential approach
-    - Up to x2.5 advantage over the naive parallel approaches
+    - Up to 2.5× advantage over the naive parallel approaches
 - .NET's way of resource distribution is better than presented manual pipeline options tunings in most cases
     - In most cases, certain tunings allow achieving performance as close as possible to that provided by the .NET runtime